 He was a member of the International Study Group (ISG) established by UNECA and jointly sponsored with the AUC to review Africa’s mining regimes.
 He co-ordinated the writing of its report titled “Minerals and Africa’s Development”, which was published in December 2011.
 He was associate editor for Africa (between 1999 and 2012) and remains on the editorial board of Resources Policy, an international journal of minerals policy and economics published by Elsevier.

 He taught at the Faculty of Law of the University of Ghana for twenty-nine years, from October 1976 to July 2005.
 Before that, he was Research Officer at the Ghana Law Reform Commission from January 1975 to September 1976.
-Mr. Tsikata has a law degree from Oxford University.
+Mr. Tsikata has a law degree from Oxford University (as a Rhodes Scholar).